Philsoc instituted the Student Essay Prize competition in the Hilary term

 We shall send our comments privately to the essayists above on their

 individual essays.
-At the time of marking, of course, we judges have no
+At the time of marking, of course, we judges have no notion

-entered for the Hilary term Prize appear below.
+the Hilary term Prize appear below.

 Click HERE to see the